Thermodynamics of Gambling Demons

-Our relations are fundamentally different to the energetics of Maxwell's demons, where the information acquired by a feedback controller from the system $I$ leads to the inequality $\langle W\rangle - \langle \Delta F \rangle \geq - k_B T\,I $~\cite{MDlaws1, MDlaws2}.
-In contrast, for gambling demons the stochastic distinguishability sets the maximum deviations from the standard second law.
-Thus, our bounds only depend on statistics of the system and not on the measurement device.
-Applications to experimental quantum devices~\cite{minev2019catch, Murch} may allow to exploit quantum superpositions to enhance work extraction beyond the classical limits, as follows from our quantum extension.
-Finally, it will be interesting to explore in the future optimization of stopping strategies using knowledge in quantitative finance (e.g. option pricing, arbitrage, etc.) and gambling such as Parrondo games~\cite{Harmer}.
+Our relations are fundamentally different to the generalized second law with feedback $\langle W\rangle - \langle \Delta F \rangle \geq - k_B T\,I $, where $I$ is the information acquired by a feedback controller from the system in a fixed-time protocol~\cite{MDlaws1, MDlaws2}, or at stochastic times~\cite{ritort}.
+The information used to implement a gambling strategy can be estimated assuming periodic measurements every sampling time $\Delta t$, each providing at least a bit of information, correspoding to ``stop''/``don't stop'' the trajectory.
+In the small sampling time limit, these measurements generate sequences of $N \sim \mathcal{T}/\Delta t + 1$ bits per trajectory.
+Erasing these bits would have an energetic cost that becomes infinitely large in the continuous measurement limit $\Delta t \rightarrow 0$~\cite{ritort}.
+Our results show that gambling demons are, nevertheless, constrained by the bound in Eq.~\eqref{eq:stopSL}, which is tighter than an extension of the second law with feedback at stopping times.
+In the experiment reported here we indeed obtain $k_B T \langle \delta \rangle_\mathcal{T} \sim 7.8 \times 10^{-3} k_B T \ll kT \ln2$, but faster protocols are expected to achieve larger values of $\langle \delta \rangle_\mathcal{T}$.
+It would be interesting in the future to further investigate the interplay between our fluctuation relations and information acquisition, as well as with recent stopping-time uncertainty relations~\cite{PhysRevLett.125.120604}, and speed limits~\cite{shiraishi2018speed}.
+Applications to experimental quantum devices~\cite{minev2019catch, Murch} may allow to exploit quantum superpositions to enhance work extraction beyond the classical limits.
+Finally, it would be interesting to explore optimization of stopping strategies using knowledge in quantitative finance (e.g. option pricing, arbitrage, etc.) and gambling~\cite{Dinis,Ito} such as Parrondo games~\cite{Harmer}.

-{\bf \flushleft Acknowledgments}.
-We acknowledge fruitful discussions with Christopher Jarzynski.
-R.F. research has been conducted within the framework of the Trieste Institute for Theoretical Quantum Technologies (TQT).
-This work was funded through Academy of Finland Grant No. 312057 and from the European Union’s Horizon 2020 research and innovation programme under the European Research Council (ERC) programme.